amorri40/Enigma-Package-Manager-Ruby/README.md

 Enigma-Package-Manager-Ruby
 ===========================

-Ruby port of the Enigma package install script
+Ruby port of the Enigma package install script, structure is very similar to python script for easy updating between scripts.